phoenixdataworks/azure-fabric-automation/Automated-Deployment-Guide.md

 # Deploy the ARM template
 New-AzResourceGroupDeployment `
   -ResourceGroupName $resourceGroupName `
-  -TemplateFile ".\arm-templates\azuredeploy-combined.json" `
+  -TemplateFile ".\arm-templates\azuredeploy.json" `
   -automationAccountName $automationAccountName `
   -location $location `
-  -fabricCapacityResourceId $fabricCapacityResourceId
+  -fabricCapacityResourceId $fabricCapacityResourceId `
+  -createNewAutomationAccount $false `
+  -createNewFabricCapacity $false
 ```

-After deployment, the `checkRoleAssignment` script will verify and manage the role assignments necessary for the solution to operate.
-The deployment template has been updated to include a dependency on this script, ensuring proper role assignment sequence.
-You'll need to wait 5-10 minutes for the RBAC permissions to propagate before using the runbooks.
+The deployment adds runbooks, schedules, and job schedules to your existing Automation account to manage your existing Fabric capacity.
+The `checkRoleAssignment` script will verify and manage the role assignments necessary for the solution to operate.

 ### Option 2: PowerShell Script Deployment